-- Documentation sent out to potential candidates will make it clear that safeguarding and child protection is a high priority of the school and that the school's safeguarding and child protection policy must be adhered to rigorously. - That checks will be made of any candidate before appointments are confirmed, with the possibility of an online search on shortlisted candidates - That all references will be taken up and verified by telephoning referees - That a reference will always be obtained from the last employer - That at interview candidates will be asked to account for any gaps or confusions in their career/employment history - That at least one member of an interview panel has received safer recruitment training - That candidates will be made aware that all staff are subject to an enhanced DBS check - That evidence of relevant checks will be recorded and stored in a single, central location, easily accessible when appropriate and necessary
+- Documentation sent out to potential candidates will make it clear that safeguarding and child protection is a high priority of the school and that the school's safeguarding and child protection policy must be adhered to rigorously. - That checks will be made of any candidate before appointments are confirmed and all shortlisted candidates will undergo a digital check as part of due diligence. - That all references will be taken up and verified by telephoning referees - That a reference will always be obtained from the last employer - That at interview candidates will be asked to account for any gaps or confusions in their career/employment history - That at least one member of an interview panel has received safer recruitment training - That candidates will be made aware that all staff are subject to an enhanced DBS check - That evidence of relevant checks will be recorded and stored in a single, central location, easily accessible when appropriate and necessary

-15 ALLEGATIONS AGAINST STAFF
+16 ALLEGATIONS AGAINST STAFF